jax-ml/jax/docs/jax-101/06-parallelism.md

 +++ {"id": "dmCMyLP9SV99"}

 So far, we've just constructed arrays with an additional leading dimension.
 The params are all still all on the host (CPU). `pmap` will communicate them to the devices when `update()` is first called, and each copy will stay on its own device subsequently.
-You can tell because they are a DeviceArray, not a ShardedDeviceArray:

 ```{code-cell} ipython3
 :id: YSCgHguTSdGW